 It was only when I found a doctor who took the time to understand the root causes of this headache that it was able to be treated and cured.
-This lesson has always stayed with me and I continue to search for root causes of disease with my patients, and the first step is taking the time to look at the person as a whole.
+This lesson has always stayed with me and I continue to search for root causes of disease with my patients.
+The first step is taking the time to look at the person as a whole.
 Only then can we begin to understand all the unique factors in a person's life that have led them to where they are."

-Dr. Horzempa continued his training in Tucson by completing his Fellowship in Integrative Medicine at The University of Arizona under the direction of Dr. Andrew Weil.
+Dr. Horzempa continued his training in Tucson by completing his Fellowship in Integrative Medicine at The University of Arizona.
+This training took place under the direction of Dr. Andrew Weil.
 This fellowship has only been completed by just over 1000 physicians worldwide, most through distance learning.
-Dr. Horzempa is one of only a handful of physicians that have been able to complete it on site at the University of Arizona under the direct supervision of the Faculty at the Arizona Center for Integrative Medicine in Tucson.
+Dr. Horzempa is one of only a handful of physicians that has been able to complete it on site at the University of Arizona.
+Therefore, he has had the benefit of direct supervision of the Faculty at the Arizona Center for Integrative Medicine in Tucson.
 During this time he received additional training in nutrition, sleep physiology, herbal and botanical medicine, Traditional Chinese Medicine, Ayurvedic Medicine, Exercise Physiology and Movement, Osteopathic Manual Medicine and Stress Reduction Techniques.

 In his free time Dr. Horzempa enjoys spending time with his wife, daughter and dog.
 He enjoys living in Tucson due to the ability to spend time outdoors year round.
 He also has a passion for studying a wide variety of movement arts, from gymnastics to martial arts.